OCLC-Developer-Network/oclc-auth-python/README.md

 #### Request an Authorization Code.

 An Authorization Code
-is a unique string which represents the fact a user has successfully authenticated and granted an application the right to access a web service and data for a particular institution.
-Authorization Codes are exchanged by clients in order to obtain Access Tokens.
+is a unique string which is returned in the url after a user has successfully authenticated.
+The Authorization Code will then be exchanged by the client to obtain Access Tokens:

 1. You need to gather your authentication parameters:
     * key